segalion/securitasdirect/README.md

 ## NOTES:

 This project has no relationship with Securitas Direct / Verisure company (unofficial).

+Please, take into account that company could charge for this access.
+The component is designed to make as less as request as possible, emulating the mobile access.

 Has been tested in Spain.
 Similar webs has been found in
 - France: https://customers.securitasdirect.fr/
 - Italy: https://customers.verisure.it/